FSLogix profile containers and Azure files

 - To set up fully managed file shares in the cloud, see Set up Azure Files share.

-- To configure FSLogix profile containers, see Set up a user profile share for a host pool.
+- To configure FSLogix profile containers, see Create a profile container for a host pool using a file share.

 - To assign users to a host pool, see Manage app groups for Windows Virtual Desktop.